The Lieutenant (musical): Production

-A 2018 revival of the show is in pre-production.
+The Lieutenant was performed in September 2023 as part of the Off-Broadway York Theatre's Musicals in Mufti series.

 Overview

 The show poses the question: Where does the guilt lie for the My Lai massacre of civilians in 1968 Vietnam?
 Does it reside solely in the person of The Lieutenant, who gave the order to "waste them"?
 Or perhaps in the larger military itself, where wars are planned, body counts are calculated, and inconvenient casualties are sometimes scrubbed from the record?
 Or just maybe the seeds for deeds like My Lai are latent in the very fabric of the human race, and once in a while the perfect storm of events allows for something terrible like this to happen?

 The use of music follows the approach of Brecht, whereby the songs comment on themes and issues of the play.

 In August 2016, Miles Kreuger, president of The Institute for the American Musical in Los Angeles, California, accepted the script, score, libretto, reviews and playbill of The Lieutenant into their archives.